 Many of the women nodded their heads up and down, relieved at what they considered a small concession.
 Some were plainly pleased at the thoughts of baths after so long.
 Almost a month had passed since they had last bathed, and the reek of their bodies was a constant insult to their nostrils.
 Others among the women were convinced that these acts of kindness were some kind of treachery.
 This man's pleasant words were designed to make them feel safer, so they would let down their guard.
 These devils were indeed sly, and they must be careful lest they be seduced by the wiles of the enemy!

 The captives waited nervously as darkness began to fall over the camp.
 Soon after the horsemen left, the captives saw torches approaching from the direction of the pavilions.
-Growing apprehensive as the figures drew closer, the women recognized the Southron slaver, accompanied by four of his bodyguard.
-Fearfully they remembered what he had said earlier, and each woman worried that he would choose her.
+Growing apprehensive as the figures drew closer, the women recognized Esarhaddon, accompanied by four guards.
+Fearfully they remembered what he had said earlier, and each woman worried that he would choose her to be his evening companion.
 As the men led the way with upraised torches, Esarhaddon strolled among the women, pausing from time to time to talk to one who caught his interest.

-After he had inspected all of the captives, touching one woman's hair, one woman upon the cheek, another upon the breast, he pointed at Waerburh with his riding crop.
+After he had inspected all of the captives, he pointed at Waerburh with his riding crop.

-"You have been chosen to spend the night in my tent.
+"You have been chosen to spend the evening in my tent.
 Rejoice!
 Fate has smiled upon you!"

-"No!"
-Waerburh screamed as two of Esarhaddon's guards clasped her by the shoulders and forced her away.
+Though Waerburh screamed and protested, two of Esarhaddon's guards clasped her by the shoulders and forced her away.

-The slaver turned in a circle and gestured the crop towards Aeffe, a pretty girl with reddish blonde hair.
+Esarhaddon turned in a circle and gestured the crop towards Aeffe, a pretty young woman with reddish blonde hair.
 "Though second in my choice, I do not find you less appealing than the other," Esarhaddon murmured seductively.
 "Your moon-shaped face is exquisite.
 Will you fight me, too?"
-He smiled, his hooded eyes raping her body.
+He smiled, his hooded eyes roaming over her body.

 "No, my lord."
 Aeffe looked down demurely.
 "What good would it do me?"